xbeatty/Beatty.github.io/_pages/projects_idna.md

 ## iDNA for Biodiversity Surveys

-### Coming soon: Metabarcoding iDNA for Biodiversity Surveys Across the Indo Pacific
+### Coming soon: Metabarcoding iDNA for Biodiversity Surveys Across the Indo-Pacific

 iDNA biodiversity survey results from Bangladesh, Cambodia, China, and Madagascar that harness next-generation sequencing metabarcoding methods will be coming soon!